Deployment & Setup

 and create the needed database tables and procedures:

-./install.sh start-docker-stack
+./install.sh init-docker-stack

 [...]